microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/businessflowtemplate_list.md

+---
+title: "List businessFlowTemplates"
+description: "In the Azure AD access reviews feature, list all the businessFlowTemplate objects."
+---

 # List businessFlowTemplates

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-In the Azure AD [access reviews](../resources/accessreviews_root.md) feature, list all the [businessFlowTemplate](../resources/businessflowtemplate.md) objects.
+In the Azure AD [access reviews](../resources/accessreviews-root.md) feature, list all the [businessFlowTemplate](../resources/businessflowtemplate.md) objects.
 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type                        | Permissions (from least to most privileged)              |
 |:--------------------------------------|:---------------------------------------------------------|